mslinn/awsLambdaTest/README.md

    $ source setEnvVars.sh
    ```

-The steps that follow will define additional environment variables.
+The pages that follow will define additional environment variables.

+## Bash Scripts

+This project provides two bash scripts: `capture` and `extract` for working with commands that generate JSON to `stdout`.

+ - The `capture` script runs commands and saves `stdout` to a hidden file called `.result`.
+ - The `extract` script assumes that `.result` contains JSON and extracts values from it using `jq`.
+   The same values are echoed to `STDOUT` and `STDERR` so the script can assign output to an environment variable and also display it.

 ## Next Step